Skip to content

 Instinct

-"The instinct: "I enjoy to read" / "interested in to learn" / "stop to smoke" (meaning quit)"
+"The instinct: "I avoid to eat sugar" / "interested in to learn" / "stop to smoke" (meaning quit)"

 Why your brain does this: in most languages, the infinitive is the default form after verbs and prepositions.
 Your brain has no category for 'gerund as noun' — it instinctively reaches for the infinitive every time.